butternut squash

 Health Benefits

-• Rich in Vitamin A, supporting eye health and immune function.
+• Rich in vitamins A and C, supporting immune health and skin vitality.

 Storage Tips